MattMNC/Diety/README.md

 I found this case challenging and useful to:
 -develop a database model with various types of entities, keys and relationships
--develop API controllers that handle all crud operations
+-develop API controllers that handle all CRUD operations
 -develop a functional and responsive UI in React

 ---------------------------------------------------------------------------------------------------------------------------------